RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring.md

 # Near Real Time Mirroring

-**The RIPE NCC NRTM** is a publicly available service that allows authorised users to receive a stream of available data from the RIPE Database on a server.
+**The RIPE NCC NRTM** is a publicly available service that allows users to receive a stream of available data from the RIPE Database on a server.
 The user will receive a stream of data from the server with near real time updates.
 This service does not include any personal data.

 ## Pre-conditions: